 Published by Chronicle Books in 2016

 Lynne Cox has swum the most gruelling and demanding long-distance swims in the world.
 The Channel crossings came early, then the Bering Strait, Straits of Magellan, Cape of Good Hope and Cook Strait in New Zealand.
-Her life story and the stories of swims are gripping, culminating in her 24 minute Antarctic Swim.
+Her life story and those of her swims are gripping, culminating in her 24 minute Antarctic Swim.

 Published in 2004 by Weidenfeld & Nicolson